Travel and tourism will be changed forever. We asked seven leading thinkers for their predictions.

 - Contact tracing 2

-Saudi Arabia scored relatively weak due to non-existent stimulus and weak debt policy.
+Saudi Arabia scored near the median for financial response, due to a non-existent stimulus package and weak debt policy.

 - Income support 2